Māori and Pasifika students

 Senior undergraduate and postgraduate Māori and Pasifika students act as mentors to ensure first and second year students flourish at university.
 Whānau rooms with computer access are provided for private study.

-Āwhina student profiles
+Āwhina and Pasifika student profiles

 BSc in Computer Science and Information Systems